Wanted: Christopher Williams

-KANSAS CITY, MO (KCTV) – A man is wanted on a Missouri Conditional Release Warrant for Statutory Sodomy.
+KANSAS CITY, MO (KCTV) -- Christopher Williams is wanted on a Missouri conditional release warrant for statutory sodomy.

-27-year-old Christopher Williams is described as a 5’11” male with black hair, brown eyes, a tattoo on his right forearm and weighs 190 pounds.

-The original offense occurred during 2012 in Jackson County and involved the sexual assault of a 10-year-old girl.
+The original offense happened in 2012 in Jackson County and involved the sexual assault of a 10-year-old girl.

-Williams’ last known address was near 76th & Wabash in Kansas City, but his current whereabouts are unknown.
+His last known address was near 76th Street and Wabash Avenue in Kansas City, MO, but his current whereabouts is unknown.

 He is currently a non-compliant registered sex offender in Jackson County.